AngelinaStalnaya/Radio-landing/README.md

 # W-Wave Radio landing

-## The project for diploma 1st stage Weblayout.

 - Clear adaptive semantic layout landing for desktop, laptop and mobile;
 - Cross-browser layout similar for Chrome, Firefox, Safari, Opera, Edge;
 - Pixel Perfect layout for all devices;